nrfconnect/sdk-nrf/scripts/partition_manager/partition_manager.rst

          If necessary, empty partitions are inserted in front of or behind the partition to ensure that the alignment is correct.
          Only one key can be specified.
          Partitions that directly or indirectly (through :ref:`spans <partition_manager_spans>`) share size with the ``app`` partitions can only be aligned if they are placed directly after the ``app`` partition.
+         If ``align`` is used on a container partition, it will be propagated to the first or last member partition.
+         If that partition has its own ``align``, the two will be merged using "least common multiple", unless one has ``start`` and one has ``end``, in which case partition manager will fail.

       align_next: int
          Ensure that the _next_ partition is aligned on this number of bytes.